He Was Too Good to Me

 The song was covered by Carly Simon on her album My Romance (1990) and by Bette Midler on her album Some People's Lives also in 1990, as a medley paired with Since You Stayed Here.
 Australian singer Renée Geyer recorded the song on her album Difficult Woman in 1994.
 On Midler's version the second verse contains the revised line "I was a queen to him.
 Who's gonna light my way now?", while Geyer's version reprises the original "I was a queen to him.
 Who's gonna make me gay now?".

 This song, sung by Bob Shane, is featured in The Kingston Trio album called Something Special released in 1962 with orchestral accompaniment which was unusual for the group.
-This song was also recently released by Bob Shane, of the Kingston Trio, on his new album "The World Needs a Melody".
+This song was also released by Bob Shane, of the Kingston Trio, on his 2008 album "The World Needs a Melody".